 Not all those who wander are lost....

-I’m a working photographer and an artist, sometimes those lines get blurred.
+Hi there, my name’s Barnaby Jaco Skinner.
+I’m a working photographer and occasional artist, sometimes those lines get blurred.
 I’ve been lucky enough to work for a wide variety of photographic clients from international governments, national press associations, iNGOs, travelling dance troupes, international academia, embassies, and even the occasional wedding.

 Previous photographic work has taken me from the British Isles to China, down to Hong Kong and South East Asia, over to central Europe, and now to Africa.

 I’ve always viewed the world, and to a larger extent humanity, with equal amounts of wonder and terror.
 Dialling in to these extremes has helped me to view this world and all that goes on in it from a wide variety of perspectives and not least has humbled me in to rebalancing my own inherently privileged upbringing.

 This virtual place is home to my Wanderlust archives, humanitarian work, and acts as a portal for business and freelance clients.
 My online galleries are designed to replicate the walls of a physical galleries – simple, white no-frills backdrops with text boxes and large images.
 The rest of this site evolves on a daily basis as and when I find inspiration.

 To put a face to a name – here’s a few poorly captured selfies (Barnaby Skinner) whilst working in southern Ethiopia with a British NGO.